martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 JSON contributions. `POST /plugins/{id}/actions/{declared_action}` rejects actions absent from the manifest.
 Plug-ins cannot inject mobile HTML or call arbitrary methods through the API.

+The response of `/plugins/{id}/mobile` can contain `status`, `cards`, `settings_schema` and `settings`.
+A card has a stable `kind` such as `metrics`, `status` or `chart`; a chart carries one or more named series made of numeric `value` points and optional display `time`.
+Native clients must ignore card kinds and fields they do not understand.

+Current official read-only adapters expose native operating data for Air Temperature and Humidity Monitor, CHMI, Current Loop Tanks Monitor, Tank Monitor, UPS Monitor, Water Consumption Counter and Wind Speed Monitor.
+Existing web pages and plug-in settings remain independent; an adapter failure affects only that plug-in card.

 `PUT /plugins/{id}` accepts only `{"enabled":true}` or
 `{"enabled":false}` and requires the `plugins` scope.
 Enabling uses the normal